samboy/lunacy/LUAstuff/blackCastle.md

 So, instead, we just pass the string the JSON gives us as-is as a "binary blob" to Lua.
-The UTF-8 infinity symbol `∞` will become a literal UTF-8 infinity symbol (Hex: E2 88 9E); the sequence '\u221e' in a JSON string (which represents the infinity symbol) will remain the ASCII string "\u221e" with the backslash passes as-is.
+The UTF-8 infinity symbol `∞` will become a literal UTF-8 infinity symbol (Hex: E2 88 9E); the sequence `\u221e` in a JSON string (which represents the infinity symbol) will remain the ASCII string `\u221e` with the backslash passed as-is.

 ## null handling